lisa4109/Reference-databases/README.md

 # Reference-databases Metabarpark
-Reference databases in fasta format for Euaryotic metabarcoding
+Reference databases in fasta format for Eukaryotic metabarcoding

 We are working on DNA-metabarcoding of marine benthic communities.
 We are using a motley array of scripts  and utilities from diverse sources.